Ayhan Işık: Biography

 Ayhan Işık was born Ayhan Işıyan on 5 May 1929 in the Konak district of İzmir.
 He was the youngest of six children.
 He lost his father when he was just six years old.
 In his posthumously published memoirs, Işık described his father as follows: "The most significant thing I remember about him is the way he smelled.
 I loved his hugging me before I went to bed.
 Once he took me fishing and carried me on his back on our way home since I was exhausted.
 That is all I can remember about him.
 I have always tried to force myself to remember more of him; unfortunately I couldn't."

 He attended school in İzmir and Istanbul, where they moved after Işık's elder brother attended university.
 He liked going to school.
 He once noted that his teachers in high school included such significant writers of Turkish literature as Mahir İz, Salah Birsel and Rıfat Ilgaz.
 He was a sociable boy and made many friends in Istanbul.
 Some of his friends from school became important individuals as well.

-After high school, Işık attended the painting department of the State Fine Arts Academy.
+After high school, Ayhan Işık and his cinema partner Sadri Alışık attended the painting department of the State Fine Arts Academy.
 He was a good painter and he joined a group of young painters who called themselves "The Ten," since they were then fellow painters.
 Their goal was to create a synthesis of Eastern and Western values in the medium of painting while one of their secondary intentions was to make close contact with the art of the common man, a goal he would achieve later as an actor.

 Işık took first place in the contest, and his film career began.
 He first played the leading role in a historical film called "Yavuz Sultan Selim ve Yeniçeri Hasan" (Selim I and Janissary Hasan) directed by Orhan Murat Arıburnu.
 After that, Işık met Ömer Lütfi Akad and the two made a film series called "İngiliz Kemal" (English Kemal), which was an action thriller.